 Becoming a Mara’kame – part of the Story of El Grupo Tatewari

 Who can say where our story begins?
-According to the Huichols all of us people, the human people, the rock people, the plants and animals, every presence here in this world was sung into being in the time before time.
-Our world is made of the relationships between all of the beings expressing as Divine presences here.
+All of us people, the human people, the rock people, the plants and animals, every presence here in this world was sung into being in the time before time.
+Our world is made of the relationships between all of the beings expressing Divine presences here.
 This is a very old perspective, one which has sustained traditional indigenous cultures across milennia.
 Now we find ourselves in a time of great urgency and change.
 The speedy pace and greed of modern human life is destroying the bounty and beauty of the natural world.
 Our systems and technologies will fail and this experiment of isolation from, and dominance over Nature, will end.
 In some ways this story is about what humans can do to help re-establish balance into the world.
 This is about Remembering the Sacred.

 Our elders tell us that the only way humans truly learn the value of something is by having it taken away.
 It’s an unfortunate design feature of the human mind.
 They teach that the antidote to the folly of the mind is through cultivating the heart energy of Fire and following traditional ways of building and maintaining relationship with the Divine forces which give us everything we need to sustain our lives.
 There are countless traditional stories about this from all corners of the earth.